 Indonesian President Arrives In Doha

-(MENAFN- Gulf Times) The President of the Republic of Indonesia Prabowo Subianto arrived in Doha Friday, on a working visit to the country.
+Doha, Qatar: President of the Republic of Indonesia HE Prabowo Subianto arrived in Doha Friday, on a working visit to the country.

-Subianto and the accompanying delegation were welcomed upon arrival at Doha International Airport by HE the Deputy Prime Minister and Minister of State for Defense Affairs Sheikh Saoud bin Abdulrahman bin Hassan bin Ali Al-Thani, and the Ambassador of the Republic of Indonesia to the State Ridwan Hassan Prabowo Subianto

-Subianto and the accompanying delegation were welcomed upon arrival at Doha International Airport by HE the Deputy Prime Minister and Minister of State for Defense Affairs Sheikh Saoud bin Abdulrahman bin Hassan bin Ali Al-Thani, and the Ambassador of the Republic of Indonesia to the State Ridwan Hassan Prabowo Subianto
+His Excellency and the accompanying delegation were welcomed upon arrival at Doha International Airport by Deputy Prime Minister and Minister of State for Defense Affairs HE Sheikh Saoud bin Abdulrahman bin Hassan bin Ali Al-Thani, and Ambassador of the Republic of Indonesia to the State HE Ridwan Hassan.

 Legal Disclaimer: